rushikc/pennywise/SETUP.md

 -  **Initialize Firestore:**
-    - you will se few warning saying API is not enabled, but ignore them
+    - you will see few warning saying API is not enabled, but ignore them
     - firebase will enable them on behalf of you during the first deploy
    ```bash
    firebase deploy